Elir25/advice-generator/project_react_film_app/README.md

 Basic functionality: we want our app to request data from the Studio Ghibli API (https://ghibliapi.herokuapp.com), to show films, locations, film directors etc.

-Additional functionality: search function to search films, locations, and people
+Additional functionality: search function so that the user can search films, locations, and people

 Note: the basic CSS code has been created in the `index.css` file.
 Don't forget to import the css!
 This is what the app will look like: